 Although some people avoid cats because they fear or dislike them, there is some hope for those who avoid cats because of fear of allergic reactions.
 A lot will depend on the nature of your allergies.
-If yours are of the sneezing, watery eyes and running nose variety, you may be able to build up your tolerance to cats.
+If yours are of the sneezing, watery eyes, and running nose variety, you may be able to slowly and gradually build up your tolerance to cats.

-First, Rid Your Home of Other Allergens
+Rid Your Home of Other Allergens

 Medication is often the first thing people consider when dealing with a cat allergy.
-Over-the-counter or prescription medication, natural remedies like BioAllers, or a series of allergy shots (immunotherapy) are all worth investigating.
-Keep in mind you should always check with your own personal physician or allergist before embarking on a new treatment.Continue to 4 of 6 below.
+Over-the-counter or prescription medication, natural remedies such as BioAllers, or a series of allergy shots (immunotherapy) are all worth investigating.
+Keep in mind that you should always check with your physician or allergist before embarking on a new treatment.

 Visit Friends With Cats

-In another week or two, you can try it again with the same cat, and stay up to half an hour.
-Again, judging by the results, you can branch out to visiting other friends with cats.Continue to 5 of 6 below.
+In another week or two, visit again with the same cat, and stay longer, up to half an hour.
+Begin to branch out and visit other friends with cats.

 Visit Your Local Animal Shelter

 - Take a few cats, one at a time, into a private room, if available, and spend some time with each one.

-You may need to visit the shelter several times before you find the perfect cat.
-Be sure to read my second tutorial, Your First Cat, so your home is completely prepared.
+Make sure your home is completely prepared for a new pet.
 Once you have made your choice, talk to the personnel, tell them about your allergies, and ask if the cat may be returned, as a last resort, if your allergies are aggravated once you bring the pet home.
 As a last tip, try to restrict your new cat from going into your bedroom so you can sleep free of even the faintest of allergy symptoms.